I’ve got something new for you today.

 I don’t know.
 I’ve tried to like them, and I can’t.

-So here are my tips on how to be one of the respectable travel writers of the kind who publish long rambling memoirs full of barely-witty observations about expat life.
+So here are my tips on how to be one of the respectable travel writers – the kind who publish long rambling memoirs full of barely-witty observations about expat life.

 How to be a respectable travel writer – 8 easy steps

 Being a respectable travel writer really is this simple.
-Or at least apparently.
+Or at least apparently it is.
 Here’s my 8-step plan for travel writing “greatness”…

 - Be born in the UK or the US.
 Or at the very least one of the more respectable English-speaking countries where everything is clean and bureaucracy functions smoothly.

-- Spend your working life doing thankless tasks somewhere deep in the belly of a giant corporation, until you can bear it no longer.
+- Spend your working life doing thankless and largely meaningless tasks somewhere deep in the belly of a giant corporation, until you can bear it no longer.

 - Spend your first year abroad having the house slowly remodelled to meet your superior expectations re: plastering on the ceilings, kitchen fixtures, clawfoot bathtubs, etc.

-- Write barely-humorous essays about your new life which give little hint of local culture beyond the unreliability of local contractors and painters.
+- Start to write barely-humorous essays about your new life which give little hint of local culture beyond the unreliability of local contractors and house painters.

-- Pepper said essays with snarky remarks about how your friends back home are oh so jealous because they just summer in Provence while you get to live there all year.
+- Pepper said essays with snarky remarks about how your friends back home are oh so jealous because they just “summer” or “winter” in Provence or Tuscany or Andalucía while you get to live there all year long.

-- Congratulate yourself on your knowledge of and access to the type of fine wines you’d never be able to afford back home.
+- Congratulate yourself (in writing) on your knowledge of and access to the type of fine wines you’d never be able to afford back home.

 - Voila!
 You’re one of the chosen few.
 Submit to the relevant quarterlies.
 You’ve got a bright future as a travel writer, kid.